It started with a Tweet.

 But if our air is toxic now, why wait and throw money at the problem, when there’s something we can do about it now, that wouldn’t cost anything?

 ‘Any chance you could stop coaches from illegally parking on Prince Albert Road with engines running?
 Foggy with fumes next to playground’ I replied.

-But there was no reply from our Mayor; just responses from worried locals who see the problem clearly: coach drivers, largely from abroad, are parking on Prince Albert Road, instead of using the parking available, such as the zoo carpark, because Prince Albert Road is free and convenient.
+But there was no reply from our Mayor; just responses from worried locals who see the problem clearly: coach drivers, largely from abroad, are parking on Prince Albert Road instead of using official parking, such as the zoo carpark, presumably because Prince Albert Road is free and convenient.
 It just so happens that it is also illegal, and that the drivers leave their engines running all day so that they can keep themselves comfortable and even cook from hobs connected to their battery.
 It has also been suggested that they empty their onboard loos into the gutter.
 Nice.
 And remember, this is alongside our park, Primrose Hill, and just a couple of feet away from the coaches is our wonderful children’s playground and our popular outdoor gym.

 And it is clear that while the Camden side of the road (i.e. alongside the park and next to the playground and outdoor gym) is lined with coaches, the Westminster side is kept clear.
-One day I counted 14 vehicles lined up, engines running.
+One day I counted 14 vehicles lined up on the Camden side, engines running.
 If you or I parked our cars there, we would quickly get a ticket.
 So what on earth is going on?

 Transition Primrose Hill have been monitoring the air quality and have recently found that the exact spot where the coaches idle their engines is a particular toxic air hotspot; see their report here: